Miss Minnesota USA

 The Miss Minnesota USA competition is the pageant that selects the representative for the state of Minnesota in the Miss USA pageant.
-It is directed by Future Productions based in Savage, Minnesota since its inception in 1995, which also directs the state pageants for Colorado, Iowa, North Dakota, South Dakota, Wisconsin and Wyoming.
+It was directed by Future Productions based in Savage, Minnesota since its inception in 1995 to 2024, which also directs the state pageants for Colorado, Iowa, North Dakota, South Dakota, Wisconsin and Wyoming.

 Barbara Elaine Peterson was the first Miss Minnesota USA to be crowned Miss USA (in 1976), and was also the first Miss USA to not place in the Miss Universe pageant.
 Her sister, Polly Peterson Bowles, was Miss Minnesota USA 1981.

 In 2016, Halima Aden became the first contestant to compete wearing a burkini, and the first to wear a hijab the entire time.
 In 2017, Mikayla Holmgren was the first woman with Down syndrome to compete in a statewide Miss USA pageant.

-The current titleholder is Madeline Helget of Clearwater was crowned on May 29, 2022, at Ames Center in Burnsville.
-She represented Minnesota for the title of Miss USA 2022, placed in the top 12.
+The current titleholder is Megan Rivera of Prior Lake was crowned Miss Minnesota USA on August 10, 2025, at The Franklin Center in Des Moines.
+She represented Minnesota at Miss USA 2025.